spotify/zoltar/README.md

 Takes an input vector and applies a FeatureExtractFn to it.

 [FeatureExtractFn](https://github.com/spotify/zoltar/blob/6390c056d9e3d033bdaf1c2dedd4901e309571ec/zoltar-core/src/main/java/com/spotify/zoltar/FeatureExtractFns.java):
-A function that converts a raw input vector and extracts a feature vector from it.
+A function abstraction that takes a raw input vector and extracts a feature vector from it.

 For more details, take a look at the source code and follow the documentation in the comments.
 We've provided model specific implementations of these abstractions for TensorFlow and XGBoost, which can be found in [zoltar-tensorflow](https://github.com/spotify/zoltar/tree/6390c056d9e3d033bdaf1c2dedd4901e309571ec/zoltar-tensorflow/src/main/java/com/spotify/zoltar/tf) and [zoltar-xgboost](https://github.com/spotify/zoltar/tree/6390c056d9e3d033bdaf1c2dedd4901e309571ec/zoltar-xgboost/src/main/java/com/spotify/zoltar/xgboost) respectively.